About this recipe

 - Sorting beans: Spread beans on a light-colored tray to easily spot and remove any stones or broken bits.
 Always rinse well before cooking.

-- Creamier texture: Soaking beans for a few hours or overnight leads to a smoother finish, but isn’t essential.
+- Creamier texture: Soaking beans for 6-8 hours leads to a smoother finish.
+If soaked, reduce cook time to 15-20 minutes.

 - Too dry?
 Just stir in warm water or broth as needed when reheating.

-- Batch-friendly: Double the recipe and freeze in portions.
+- Batch-friendly: Double the recipe and freeze in portions for easy meal prep.

 Equipment